Bibliothek klein

 Architecture

-The world-famous Admont Abbey Library is located in the east wing of the Abbey building.
+The world-renowned Admont Abbey Library is located in the east wing of the monastery building.
 It is accessible via the museum on the first floor of the south wing.
-With a length of 70 m, a width of 14 m and a height of 11 m (12.7 m in the central dome), this room is the largest monastic library hall in the world.
+With a length of 70 meters, a width of 14 meters, and a height of 11 meters (12.7 meters in the central dome), this room is the largest monastic library hall in the world.

 IMG 4321 D5 scaled